Nanosheared electrolyte

 timestep 0.5

-Just like fix nve, the fix nve/limit performs constant NVE integration to update positions and velocities of the atoms at each timestep, but also limits the maximum distance atoms can travel at each timestep.
-Here, only the fluid molecules and ions will move.
+Just like fix nve, the fix nve/limit command performs constant NVE integration to update the positions and velocities of the atoms at each timestep.
+The difference is that fix nve/limit also limits the maximum distance atoms can travel at each timestep.
+The chosen maximum distance in \(0.1~\text{Å}\).
+Because the fix nve/limit is applied to the group fluid, only the water molecules and ions will move.

-The fix temp/berendsen rescales the velocities of the atoms to force the temperature of the system to reach the desired value of 1 K, and the shake algorithm is used in order to maintain the shape of the water molecules.
+The fix temp/berendsen rescales the velocities of the atoms to force the temperature of the system to reach the desired value of \(1~\text{K}\), and the SHAKE algorithm is used in order to maintain the shape of the water molecules.

 dump mydmp all atom 1000 dump.lammpstrj